dalibo/ldap2pg/docs/hacking.md

 Tests are written with the great [pytest](https://doc.pytest.org) and [sh](https://amoffat.github.io/sh/) projects.
 `conftest.py` provides various specific fixtures.
-The most important is that Postgres database and OpenLDAP base are purged between each **module**. pytests executes Func tests in definition order.
+The most important is that Postgres database is reset between each Python **module**. pytests executes Func tests in definition order.
 If a test modifies Postgres, the following tests will have this modification kept until the end of the module.
 This allows to split a big scenario in severals steps without loosing context and CPU cycle.